Welsey0/ModpackUtils/README.md

 <hr>

 **ModpackUtils** is a highly-customizeable mod for modpack developers to curate their modpacks for their users.
-The mod is completely open-source, and has a detailed wiki (⚠️Under Construction), for all its features.
+The mod is completely open-source, and has a detailed [wiki](https://moddedmc.org/en/mod/mutils/docs), for all its features.
 Need help?
 Join our [Discord server](https://discord.gg/kfKjjhv3pn).

 ## Features